Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Conclusion

 Having demonstrated \textbf{H1}, we hypothesize (\textbf{H2}) that the probes from the previous step are not merely predictive of the final answer, but causally influence it.
 We support this hypothesis by steering generations along the probe direction, causing the model to change its answer.

-We lastly hypothesize (\textbf{H3}) that when the model is steered to answer incorrectly, its verbalized reasoning will exhibit two patterns: (1) \textit{confabulation} of premises to support the incorrect conclusion and (2) stating correct premises but a conclusion that does not follow (\textit{non-entailment}).
+We lastly hypothesize (\textbf{H3}) that when the model is steered to answer incorrectly, its verbalized reasoning will exhibit \textit{confabulation} and \textit{non-entailment}.
 We find instances of each pattern, but also a considerable frequency of \textit{hallucination}, where neither the premises are true nor the conclusion follows.

 Finally, we discuss how to interpret the answer-probe direction.
-We argue against two alternative interpretations and conclude that the probes plausibly recover a causal representation of the pre-committed answer---not as a dedicated answer feature, but as task-relevant concepts whose activation in context suffices to determine the answer.
+We argue against two alternative interpretations and conclude that the probes plausibly recover a causal representation of the pre-committed answer, not as a dedicated answer feature but as task-relevant concepts whose activation in context suffices to determine the answer.